sdvickers98/picoCTF-2019-Walkthrough/cryptography/#9 - rsa-pop-quiz.md

 If we think in terms of encrypting a message, *m* represents the value of the character being encrypted, *e* and *n* represent the public key, and *d* represents the private key.

-If *e*,*d*, and *n* are very large positive integers, it can be very difficult to find *d* even if you know *n* and *e*, and even *m*.
+If *d* and *n* are very large positive integers, it can be very difficult to find *d* even if you know *n* and *e* and even *m*.
 I won't go too much into the math behind it, but it's related to how difficult it is to try all combinations of prime factors for very large numbers.
 You can look [here](https://certauth.epfl.ch/rsa/) for some of the more nitty gritty math if you're interested.

 There are four main steps to the using the RSA system: key generation, key distribution, encryption, and decription.